Getting Started with Generative AI: A Beginner’s Guide to Mastery

 Ethics play a crucial role in the responsible use of Generative AI.
 And the number of AI-related incidents and controversies has surged, increasing 26x since 2012.

-One of the primary concerns is the potential for misuse, such as creating misleading information or infringing on intellectual property rights.
+One of the primary concerns is the potential for misuse, such as creating misleading or inaccurate information, or infringing on intellectual property rights.

 It’s important for us as users to understand these ethical implications and commit to using AI in a way that is honest, respectful, and lawful.

 Another aspect to consider is bias in AI models.
-AI systems learn from data, and if that data contains biases, the AI’s output will likely reflect those biases.
+AI systems learn from data, and if that data contains biases, the AI’s model’s performance and output will likely reflect those biases.

 For example, if you ask Gen AI to create a picture of a primary school teacher, odds are it will create one of a woman.
 Ask it to create a picture of a doctor and it will probably create a man.
 These outputs are a representation of human bias in AI form that can unfairly perpetuate stereotypes.
 And that’s just one example.